Create a Print-Rich Environment with Labels that Promote Literacy

 In the photo below, the Chinese characters on the Post-Its grab your attention.

-However, did you notice that there are Korean labels on the tissue box and basket?
+However, did you notice Korean labels on the tissue box and basket?
 Perhaps not at first glance because the Korean letters are small.

 In contrast, you can see the Chinese characters from a distance.
 This is not to say that small labels are always bad.
 My daughter thinks they are “cute!”
-Whether she notices them is questionable, so keep in mind size and color when creating labels.
+Whether she notices them is questionable, so consider size and color when creating labels.

 Creating a print-rich environment: Comparison of different labels